software-mansion/react-native-reanimated/docs/docs/animations.md

 });
 ```

-As you can see, the only change compared to the example from the previous section is that we wrapped value provided to `translateX` offset in `withSpring` call.
+As you can see, the only change compared to the example from the previous section is that we wrapped the value provided to `translateX` offset in `withSpring` call.
-This tells Reanimated engine that all updates made to `translateX` offset should be animated using spring.
+This tells the Reanimated engine that all updates made to `translateX` offset should be animated using spring.
 With this change added, we no longer need to animate the `offset` Shared Value updates, and can keep those updates being "immediate":

 ```js